Retr0981/Retr0981/README.md

 A Software Engineer
 -------------------

-David Nii Armah is an  software engineer with in-depth knowledge of various technologies and tools.
+David Nii Armah is a  software engineer with in-depth knowledge of various technologies and tools.
 He is looking for opportunities in Software Engineering with a preference for Frontend development, Backend development or Full-stack development.
 He loves to network and get to know many different people.
 He is passionate about computer science; he believes he can use his technical skills to impact this world significantly.
-Proficient: JavaScript, PHP, SQL, ReactJS, Redux, TailwindCSS, Bootstrap, HTML/CSS NodeJs, MongoDB, ExpressJs, Solidity, Rust, Ruby and Go
+Proficient: JavaScript, SQL, ReactJS, Redux, TailwindCSS, HTML/CSS NodeJs, MongoDB, ExpressJs, Solidity, Rust, Ruby and Go
-Familiar: with C++, Firebase, Jira, and Miro.
+Familiar: with C++, Firebase.
 📞 +44-75-881-16743 🌐 davidarmah2022@gmail.com

-* 🌍  I'm based in United Kingdom
+* 🌍  I'm based in the United Kingdom
 * 🖥️  See my portfolio at [MyPortfolio](https://davidarmah.vercel.app/)
 * ✉️  You can contact me at <a href="https://t.me/davearm991">DNAworks</a>
 * 🧠  I'm learning React Native